 Ireland is widely recognised as one of the world's most advantageous jurisdictions in which to establish investment funds.
-A wide range of tax-efficient fund vehicles with many different characteristics can be established in Ireland under a number of different legal structures.
+Tax-exempt fund vehicles with many different characteristics can be established in Ireland under a number of different legal structures.
 Different levels of regulation apply to retail and qualifying investor funds and the Central Bank of Ireland (the "Central Bank") has worked closely with the funds industry to tailor its regulations to accommodate a diverse range of investment products with different structural features.